ChemiKhazi/UnityToolbag/StandardPaths/README.md

 `StandardPaths` is a static class containing paths for Unity games to use for writing out files.
 It currently includes these paths:

-- `saveDataDirectory` is a directory path to use for user-specific data.
+- `saveDataDirectory` is a directory path to use for user-specific save data.
-- `configDirectory` is a directory path to use for settings/configuration.
+- `configDirectory` is a directory path to use for user-specific settings/configuration.
 - `logDirectory` is a directory path to use for custom log output.

 These are split apart for a couple reasons: